History of Champa: Consolidation under Prakasadharma and the Simhapura dynasty

 In 653, king Prakasadharman (r.
 653–686) ascended the crown as Vikrantavarman I of Champa in Simhapura (Tra Kieu).
 He was a descendant of kings Gangaraja (r.
 413 – ?) and Rudravarman I (r.
 527–572).
 This lineage was known as the Gangaraja dynasty or the Simhapura dynasty.
 He embarked a series of campaigns to subdue other Chamic kingdoms in the south, and by 658 AD the kingdom of Champa (campādeśa) stretching from Quảng Bình province in the north to present-day Ninh Hòa city, Khánh Hòa province in the south, was unified under one ruler for the first time.

 Prakāśadharma organized the kingdom into administrative units known as viṣaya (district.
 However, viṣaya also can be synonymous with dominion, kingdom, territory, region).
-At that time there were two know districts: Caum and Midit.
+At that time there were two known districts: Caum and Midit.
 Each of them had a handful number of koṣṭhāgāras – 'storage', could be understood as the source of stable income to upkeep the worship of three gods.
 They could be rice fields, storehouses, and less likely treasures.
 Prakāśadharma built numerous temples and religious foundations at Mỹ Sơn.
 One structure is amazing decorated was dedicated to the Ramayana's author Valmiki by the king, resembling a theme from the wedding of Sita in the Ramayana.

 Prakāśadharma dispatched four diplomatic missions to the court of the Tang Empire in 653, 654, 669, and 670.
 Envoys and tributes were regularly sent to China by previous kings.
 The seventh century saw Champa or Linyi from the eyes of the Chinese, became the chief tributary state of the South, on a par with the Korean kingdoms of Kokuryo in the Northeast and Baekje in the East — though the latter was rivaled by Japan.